pedrokpp/pedrokpp/README.md

     / _,==.____ \              Terminal: qterminal
    (   |--|      )             WM: KDE Plasma
-   /\_.|__|'-.__/\_            Studying: Computer Science / (        /     \           Quote: if you have any issues with something you can message me
+   /\_.|__|'-.__/\_            Studying: Computer Science / (        /     \           Quote: if you have any issues with something i did you can message me
   \  \      (      /
    )  '._____)    /
 (((____.--(((____/ mrf         @Universidade Federal Fluminense